 A net deficit or surplus of electricity can be handled in different ways, as discussed.
-When the system is expanded to include the electricity grids, one can use the average GHG or energy intensity of the entire system, the build margin or the operating margin.13 What is a relevant grid electricity mix or marginal technology to use is dependent on, for example, the time frame of the study, if one compare technical systems or impact of system intervention, and which cause-effect chains that are considered to be relevant in the given decision context (see discussion in Chapter 1).
+When the system is expanded to include the electricity grids, one can use the average GHG or energy intensity of the entire system, the build margin or the operating margin.
+What is a relevant grid electricity mix or marginal technology to use is dependent on, for example, the time frame of the study, if one compare technical systems or impact of system intervention, and which cause-effect chains that are considered to be relevant in the given decision context (see discussion in Chapter 1).
 An electricity deficit or surplus can also be handled by assuming that the electricity is produced in a biomass-fired power plant.
 For production processes with a deficit of electricity, the calculated amount of biomass for electricity production is added to the amount of biomass feedstock, and vice versa for processes with a surplus of electricity.
-When doing this, the assumed biomass-to-electricity efficiency becomes important.14
+When doing this, the assumed biomass-toelectricity efficiency becomes important.

 Biorefinery excess heat could be used in district heating systems.
 However, in order for this to be possible the production plant has to be located within reasonable distance from a district heating system.
 The alternative district heating production is very much dependent on local conditions, such as the heat demand and availability of different fuels.
 For example, in a Swedish perspective a biomass CHP plant is often considered as a technique competing against industrial excess heat.
 When excess heat replaces CHP heat, biomass is released for other uses.
 Thus, it is important to be able to attribute a GHG emission credit for the indirect contribution to a decreased use of biomass.
-In a European perspective, coal-based CHP could be considered as a technique competing against industrial
+In a European perspective, coal-based CHP could be considered as a technique competing against industrial excess heat .
+(See Chapter 11 for a thorough discussion on the use of excess heat in district heating systems.)

-12 Holmgren, K. et al. (2007).
-Biofuels and climate neutrality - system analysis of production and utilisation, Elforsk: Stockholm, Sweden.
+Holmgren, K. et al. (2007) Biofuels and climate neutrality - system analysis of production and utilisation.
+Stockholm, Sweden: Elforsk.

-13 See for example Kartha, S. et al. (2004).
-Baseline recommendations for greenhouse gas mitigation projects in the electric power sector.
-Energy Policy 32(4):545-566, Schlamadinger, B. et al. (2005).
-Optimizing the greenhouse gas benefits of bioenergy systems.
-14th European Biomass Conference.
-Paris, France and Ådahl, A. And Harvey, S. (2007).
-Energy efficiency investments in Kraft pulp mills given uncertain climate policy.
+See for example Kartha, S. et al. (2004) Baseline recommendations for greenhouse gas mitigation projects in the electric power sector.
+Energy Policy 32(4):545-566.; Schlamadinger, B. et al. (2005) Optimizing the greenhouse gas benefits of bioenergy systems.
+14th European Biomass Conference 2029-2032.
+Paris, France, Oct.
+17 - 21.; Ådahl, A. And Harvey, S. (2007) Energy efficiency investments in Kraft pulp mills given uncertain climate policy.
 International Journal of Energy Research 31(5):486-505.

-14 See for example Joelsson JM. et al. (2009) CO2 balance and oil use reduction of syngas-derived motor fuels co-produced in pulp and paper mills 17th European Biomass Conference & Exhibition, Hamburg, Germany, 29 June - 3 July, 2009.
+See for example Joelsson, J.M. et al. (2009) CO2 balance and oil use reduction of syngas-derived motor fuels co-produced in pulp and paper mills.
+17th European Biomass Conference & Exhibition.
+Hamburg, Germany, Jun.
+29 - Jul.
+3.

-15 See for example Jönsson J et al. (2008).
-Excess heat from kraft pulp mills: Trade-offs between internal and external use in the case of Sweden - Part 2: Results for future energy market scenarios.
-Energy Policy 2008;36(11):4186-4197.
+See for example Jönsson J et al. (2008) Excess heat from kraft pulp mills: Trade-offs between internal and external use in the case of Sweden - Part 2: Results for future energy market scenarios.
+Energy Policy 36(11):4186-4197.